postsharp/Metalama.Documentation/conceptual/troubleshooting/process-dump.md

  * If you are logging the `Compiler` process, restart the Roslyn compiler processes.
  * If you are logging any design-time process, restart the IDE.

-Execute the sequence of actions to be logged.
+Execute the sequence of actions that triggers the issue.

 > [!WARNING]
 > Do not forget to disable the setting after you are done.